nimadini/Smoke/README.md

 works.
 The smoke code is well documented using Java doc.

 Here is how I learned working with Javassist.
 The credit goes to: https://github.com/tomsquest/java-agent-asm-javassist-sample

 The credit for using the MS Excel exporter goes to here: http://www.vogella.com/tutorials/JavaExcel/article.html

+Note: We have tested our approach on OSX Yosemite using Java 7.